 San Francisco is experiencing a rapid and significant surge of COVID-19 cases.
 Accordingly, effective 11:59 p.m. on November 13, 2020, this provision is suspended.
-Indoor restaurants and bars that serve food must temporarily close and cease operating at any capacity until there is a further order of the Health Officer (although food items may continue to be sold for consumption offsite or outdoors).
+Indoor restaurants and bars that serve bona fide meals must temporarily close and cease operating at any capacity until there is a further order of the Health Officer (although food items may continue to be sold for consumption offsite or outdoors, subject to the hours restrictions for outdoor dining under the Limited Stay At Home Order).
 To the extent of any conflict or inconsistency with any other provision of this Order or any health directives or guidance, this suspension controls.